xt1/Help/Introduction/COM to NetServer API Migration/Specific Examples/Update a udef-field of a Contact Using NetServer Data.md

-Date: 2016-05-10
-SortOrder: 48
+<properties date="2016-05-10"
+SortOrder="48"
+/>

 UdefHelper, a Contact entity property, is a type which helps handle user-defined fields with ease.

 ```
 using SuperOffice;